-There are many wondrous places in New York where kids can soak up, explore and create scientific knowledge for themselves.
-From science museums and maker spaces to brain-boosting playgrounds, and STEM-focused camps there are tons of places for kids to get scientific in New York City.
+Curious NYC kids never need to feel bored—not when there are so many places in New York that encourage kid-focused scientific exploration and creation.
+From science museums and maker spaces to brain-boosting playgrounds and STEM-focused camps, there are tons of spots for kids to get scientific in New York City.
 We've rounded up 13 of the best.

 Find more great geeky ideas in our STEM Guide.